 implying that the thermal energy \(2k_BT\) gets replaced by the zero-point energy \(\hbar \omega_c\) in this extreme limit.

-To summarize, the prototype of cyclotron motion in the quantum domain, which necessarily elevates the one-dimensional quantum harmonic oscillator to two dimensions, throws additional light on the validity of the fluctuation theorems, though we have not addressed here the occurrence of isometric fluctuations.
-Furthermore, the rotating wave approximation, which is tantamount to assuming the system to be in weak interaction with the surrounding heat bath, seems to be able to circumvent the ticklish conundrum in defining the quantum work operator.
-We then end by raising the tantalizing question: Are quantum measurement issues in devising an appropriate definition of the quantum work operator incumbent on the system being strongly coupled to the heat bath?
-Recall that the validity of our quantum Langevin equations in the weak coupling limit under the RWA entirely hinge on a factorization approximation for the initial density matrix wherein the system begins from a nonequilibrium state while the bath is kept fixed at a definite temperature in equilibrium.
-In the strong coupling situation, on the other hand, the system is never decoupled from the bath, even initially.
+To summarize, the prototype of cyclotron motion in the quantum domain, which necessarily elevates the one-dimensional quantum oscillator to two dimensions, throws additional light on the validity of the fluctuation theorems, though we have not addressed here the occurrence of isometric fluctuations.
+Furthermore, the Born-Markov approximation, which is tantamount to assuming the system to be in weak interaction with the surrounding heat bath, seems to be able to circumvent the ticklish conundrum in defining the quantum work operator.
+Recall that the validity of our quantum Langevin equation(s) in the weak-coupling limit entirely hinges on a factorization approximation for the initial density matrix wherein the system begins from a nonequilibrium state while the bath is kept fixed at a definite temperature in equilibrium.
+In the strong-coupling situation, on the other hand, the system is never decoupled from the bath, even initially \cite{AG_SDG}.